 Broaching tools are first ‘roughed in’ to the approximate size, using a lathe in the case of round broaches, or a traditional milling machine in the case of flat broaches.
 All dimensions, including the actual teeth are finished to within .030 inch of final size.
 For those broaches requiring mounting holes, holes are drilled and tapped at this point.
 The broach is then heat-treated.
 Hardness may vary according to the type of material that is being cut, but typically ranges between 65 and 67 HRC.
 After heat-treating, the broach cutting tool is finish ground, using a cylindrical grinder for round broaches, or a surface grinder for flat broaches.
 All surfaces on the broach are ground to size, including heights, widths and tapers.
 The broach is then moved to a sharpener, where the teeth are sharpened and backed off, and chip breakers are ground, if required.
 Finally, if the industrial broaching tool is a spline, the broach is moved to a spline grinder for finishing.

-Material used in the manufacture of broach cutting tools varies according the demands on the broach, such as the length of cut, and the type of material to be cut.
+Material used in the manufacturing of broach cutting tools varies according the demands on the broach, such as the length of cut, and the type of material to be cut.
 However, in typical cases only the highest quality tool steel is used, such as PM-M4.

 Are there stock broaching tools available?
 What kinds?

 V W Broaching Service has one of the largest inventories of stock broach cutting tools in the world.
 These broaches are available to be used on our customers’ jobs at no additional charge to the customer.
 V W Broaching Service maintains and replaces these broaches as needed, and at its own expense.
 There are thousands of broach tools available, including various sizes and lengths of: round broaches, square broaches, hexagonal broaches, octagonal broaches, rectangular broaches, oval broaches, keyway broaches, round body keyway broaches, multiple keyway broaches, inverted keyway broaches, serration broaches, D broaches, double D broaches, spline broaches, inverted spline broaches, pot broaches of many varieties, and many other specialty broaches.
 Please contact V W Broaching to determine whether we have a stock broaching tool to fit your application.